spandya-star/blog/content/blog/new-beginnings/index.md

 description:
 ---

-# “Quality” mindset I learned as a QA in the pharmaceutical industry which helps me as an Automation Engineer
+# “Quality” mindset I learned as a QA in the pharmaceutical industry which helps me as an Automation Engineer.

 By trade, I like to identify myself  as a QA Automation engineer.
 Nowadays, I help my clients and employers automate their quality assurance needs.
 This primarily involves understanding the business, product and the engineers that build it to create automation suites for End-to-End and Integration tests.
 ## Quality is....... !!